-I have 24 packs of Drosophyllum seeds up for grabs.
-Each pack has 5 seeds that should be enough to make sure you have at least one germinate.
-I received 4 seeds from the ICPS about two years ago, I had all of them germinate but only one lived past the first month but is has flowered twice and I was able to get seed.
+I have 14 packs of Drosophyllum seeds up for grabs.
+Each pack has 4 seeds that should be enough to make sure you have at least one germinate.
+I received 4 seeds about a year and a half ago, I had all of them germinated but only one lived but is has flowered and I was able to get seed.
 Please post here so we can keep track.

-I would like to send them in boxes or padded envelops if you just want to send a few dollars or what ever, I think that would be best, just make sure to put that it is for the Drosophyllum seeds and print you name and address clearly.
+I would like to send them in boxes or padded envelops I don't know if you just want to send a few dollars or what.
+I think that would be best, just make sure to put that it is for the Drosophyllum seeds and print you name and address clearly.

 This is how I recommend sowing them.

 First rub the seeds between sand paper (100 to 200 grit seem to work best) until you remove part of the black seed coat.
 After that let them soak in warm water over night.
-Sow on pure vermiculite keep damp but not wet (even the seeds can rot very easy).
+Sow on pure vermiculite keep damp but not wet.
 The seeds should germinate in about two to three weeks, mine took two.
 Check the seeds daily after the first week.
-You may also want to use some sort of fungicide to keep the rotting down.

-As soon as you see germination remove them from the vermiculite and place them in a 5 to 6 inch terracotta pot fill 1/2" from the top with a soil recipe of 1 part of each of the following sand, perlite, and vermiculite and 1/2 parts pumice (if you have the pumice great but they should be fine with out it) and 1/4 part peat.
-Then put that pot into 9 to 11 inch terracotta pot and fill 1/2" from the rim with the same soil but a little more sand.
-This is called the Slack method.
+As soon as you see germination remove them from the vermiculite and plant them in a 5 to 6 inch terracotta pot fill 1/2" from the top with a soil recipe of 1 part of each of the following sand, perlite, and vermiculite and 1/2 parts pumice (if you have the pumice great but they sould be fine with out it) and 1/4 part peat.
+Then put that pot in 9 to 11 inch terracotta pot and fill 1/2" from the rim with the same soil but one more part sand.

-The double potting may not be necessary but it sure seems to make things a lot easier.
+The double potting may not be necessary but it sure seem to make things a lot easier.

 Please let me know if you have any questions.